subhasish442003/Learning-Azure-AI-/README.md

 This Python script creates a chatbot named "Forest" that suggests hiking trails.
 By default, it offers recommendations near Rainier National Park, sharing trail options and interesting nature facts.
 Environment variables (`AZURE_OAI_ENDPOINT`, `AZURE_OAI_KEY`, `AZURE_OAI_DEPLOYMENT`) should be set in a `.env` file for the Azure OpenAI configuration.
 ## Usage
 Run `python script.py` and enter prompts to interact with the bot.

+#ReadMe file Text Analytics with Azure AI
+This Python script performs text analytics on files in a `reviews` folder using Azure AI's Text Analytics service.
+It detects the language, analyzes sentiment, extracts key phrases, identifies entities, and recognizes linked entities within each text file.
+To run, configure your Azure AI endpoint and key in a `.env` file as `AI_SERVICE_ENDPOINT` and `AI_SERVICE_KEY`.
+# Requirements
+- Install dependencies: `pip install -r requirements.txt`